 API Keys

 API keys authenticate your requests to the DiffHook API and identify which team's resources you're accessing.
+Each key has fine-grained scopes, optional expiration, and rotation support without downtime.

 Creating a key